simongomes/ship-to-ecourier/readme.md

 1. Install the plugin from WordPress plugin library using the Plugins section from the WordPress dashboard, or download the zip file unzip and upload it inside `/wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu.
-3. Once installed *eCourier Settings* menu will be available.
+3. Once installed, *eCourier Settings* menu will be available.
 Go to the *eCourier Settings* and provide your eCourier API Credentials.
 4. Select the Environment you would like to use (Staging or Live).

 ## Frequently Asked Questions

 **Do I need eCourier account to use the plugin?**

-Yes you will need an eCourier account and API credentials to user this plugin.
+Yes, you will need an eCourier account and API credentials to user this plugin.

 **Do I need any configuration from eCourier?**